IT’S 2:18AM EASTERN STANDARD TIME

 14: Anago round 2

-I ALSO CAN’T STOP THINKING ABOUT THE KANPYO INARIZUSHI
+I ALSO CAN’T STOP THINKING ABOUT THE “KANPYOMAKI INARIZUSHI”

 For a sushiya to be truly memorable, I need something new.
-New doesn’t mean untraditional; last year, a sushiya served me salmon with melted mozzarella.
+New doesn’t mean untraditional; for instance, last year a sushiya served me salmon with melted mozzarella.
 Grazie mille for the mozz, but I buried the review, called an exorcist and haven’t spoken about it since.

 This kanpyomaki inarizushi though…

-Kanpyomaki defines Edomae sushi.
+The tradition, preparation and craft required for Kanpyomaki defines Edomae sushi.
 But inarizushi is a period delicacy as well.
-It’s a tofu pocket wrapped around rice like treasure inside a pouch.
-While Kanpyo sometimes is included, the full maki isn’t – until now.
+It’s a tofu pocket wrapped around rice, like a treasure inside a pouch.
+While bits of Kanpyo are sometimes included, the full maki usually isn’t.
 Mitani serves them together here and in Japan, a jointly delicious reminder that sushi isn’t just fish.

 16: Tamago